Apryed/CSGO-CFG/README.md

 -language : Change language of Counter-Strike to any other available.
 Ex: -language spanish - Recomended if you want Steam in one language and CS in another.

 # Features:
+Backup your old CFG. ( Remember to rename it after loading autoexec for the first time - In order to keep it ) [ Look it up in ".\Steam\userdata<YOURID>\730\local\cfg" - Check your ID on SteamRep.com ( steam3ID the long number ) ]

 Console enabled.

 Music removed and 10 Sec bomb to min so you know it.